 Owners of “dangerous dogs” have an obligation to take certain affirmative steps to prevent harmful attacks.
 These include:

 All serious injuries from a dog bite are eligible for financial compensation.
 This includes injuries from the bite itself as well as injuries you sustained if you fell during the attack.
-The types of injuries for which financial compensation is available include:
+The types of injuries for which financial compensation is available to include:

 Yes.
 Under Florida law, dog bite victims are entitled to seek financial compensation for all of their injury-related losses.
-This covers both physical and psychological effects of dog bite injuries.
+This covers both the physical and psychological effects of dog bite injuries.
 In addition to the physical injuries listed above, dog bite victims will often be entitled to additional compensation for:

 In addition to seeking financial compensation for your medical bills and the traumatic effects of your injuries, if you are unable to work due to a dog bite, you can also seek financial compensation for your loss of income.
 This includes:

-In order to protect your legal rights after a dog attack in Florida, there are some important steps you should try to take as soon as possible.
+To protect your legal rights after a dog attack in Florida, there are some important steps you should try to take as soon as possible.
 These include:

 To learn more about your rights in a free and confidential consultation, please call (386) 788-7700 or contact us online.
 Let us use our decades of legal experience in Central Florida to help you win the compensation you and your family deserve